Finder Score for business loans

 - Fees: Don’t overlook the hidden fees, like origination fees, application fees, late payment charges and early repayment penalties, as they can add significantly to your total borrowing cost.

 - Lender reputation: If you’re not borrowing from a major bank, be sure to read a lender’s reviews before signing anything.
-You can also check whether a lender is registered with the Financial Consumer Agency of Canada (FCAC) or your province’s regulatory authority.
+You can also check if a lender is registered with the Financial Consumer Agency of Canada (FCAC) or your province’s regulatory authority.

 - Flexibility: If you expect your business needs to change during the loan term, opt for a lender that offers more flexibility, allowing you to make extra payments without penalties, adjust payment schedules or refinance if necessary.